 - Requesting updates uses a small amount of power from the 12 V battery.
 The 12 V battery charges from the main traction battery when the car is not plugged in.
 If the car is left plugged in for a long time, or if the main traction battery is very low then the 12 V battery may gradually discharge.
 A low update interval may cause the 12 V battery to become flat.
 When the 12 V battery is flat the car will not start.
 Do not set the update interval too low.
 Use at your own risk.

-- This component communicates with the Nissan Servers which then communicate with the car.
+- This integration communicates with the Nissan Servers which then communicate with the car.
 The communication between the car and the Nissan Servers is very slow, and takes up to five minutes to get information from the car, therefore the default polling interval is set to one hour to not overwhelm the connection.

 - Responses from the Nissan servers are received separately for the battery/range, climate control and location.
 The